aDDM-Toolbox/ADDM.cpp/README.md

 bin/addm_test
 ```

-These tests are also configured to automaticcally run when pushed to GitHub.
+These tests are also configured to automatically run when pushed to GitHub.
 If you are contributing to the toolbox, be sure that your commit succesfully runs and passes the tests before attempting to merge.

 ## Modifying the Toolbox ##